Synopsik/DiscordBot/README.md

 # DiscordBot

-Run either
+Run either:

 1. Through the `main.py` file

-Or

 2. Through the `main_single_file.py` file

-Or

-3. Through a python console,

-    instantiate `DiscordBot()` on its own from `bots/discordbots.py`
+3. Through a python console, instantiate `DiscordBot()` on its own from `bots/discordbots.py`

     or store into a var `bot = DiscordBot()`

+---

 ## Simple Bot Instructions

 Instructions to run a Discord bot from a single file

 Example file: `main_single_file.py`

+---

 ### Get Discord Token